sparkfiresprairie/capl/README.md

       return (0);
     }

-Step1: We try to improve the performance of the baseline version above
+Step1: We try to improve the performance of the baseline version above on a uni-processor.
+Most of the performance to be gained is with locality optimizations, followed by converting the code to use modern processor's short-vector SIMD units.
+To calculate the GFLOPS of our application we use the performance counters to measure the number of cycles, instructions and cache hit and misses required by our application.
+(Although PAPI package is the best supported, we use perf tool instead for the convenience of teaching.)